Tightness of Liouville first passage percolation for $\gamma \in (0,2)$: Tail estimates with respect to fixed quantiles

 \end{Cor}

-\paragraph{Upper tails.} The proof of the upper tails is similar to the one of Proposition 5.3 in \cite{DF18}.
+\paragraph{Upper tails.} The proof for the upper tails is similar to the one of Proposition 5.3 in \cite{DF18}.
 The main difference is that we have to switch between $\phi$ and $\psi$, so that we can use the independence properties of $\psi$ together with the scaling properties of $\phi$.
-Before stating the proposition, we refer the reader to \eqref{DefQuant} for the definition of $\Lambda_{n}(\phi,p)$. \begin{Prop}[Upper tail estimates for $\phi$] For $p$ small enough, but fixed, we have, for all $n \geq 0$ and $s >2$,
+Before stating the proposition, we refer the reader to \eqref{DefQuant} for the definition of $\Lambda_{n}(\phi,p)$.
+In constract with the lower tails estimates which are relative to ${\ell_n}(\phi,p)$, we do not know how to prove (at least a priori) the analogous result for the upper tails with ${\bar{\ell}_n}(\phi,p)$ only.
+However, we can prove it by replacing ${\bar{\ell}_n}(\phi,p)$ by $\Lambda_n(\phi,p) {\ell_n}(\phi,p)$ and this is the content of the following proposition. \begin{Prop}[Upper tail estimates for $\phi$] For $p$ small enough, but fixed, we have a constant $C<\infty$ so that for all $n \geq 0$ and $s >2$,

 \end{Prop}

 \begin{proof}